A Taste of the 2025 EPCOT International Food & Wine Festival

 Get Ready to Rock

-Before going to EPCOT, have a look at the artists playing during your Orlando vacation so you can plan your schedule around your favorites.
-General seating is first-come, first-served.
-It’s a good idea to arrive at the America Gardens Theatre 15-30 minutes early.
+Before going to EPCOT, take a look at the artists playing during your Orlando vacation so you can plan your schedule around your favorites.

 Don’t want to wait in line?
 There’s another way to get a prime seat at an Eat to the Beat show.

 Each year, select EPCOT restaurants offer dining packages that come with guaranteed seating to one of the day’s concerts.
-Last year, guests could make reservations for three full-service restaurants.
-They could pick a soft drink, appetizer, entrée, and dessert from a prix fixe menu.
-The Germany pavilion’s Biergarten offered an all-you-can eat buffet.

 A limited number of dining packages are available for these restaurants, so save your spot early.

-But if you don’t make a reservation in time, all is not lost.
+If you don’t make a reservation in time, all is not lost.
 In previous years, Regal Eagle Smokehouse and Spice Road Table offered same-day dining packages with the same concert perks.

-In 2022, dining packages started at $34.99 for adults and $16 for kids.
+In 2024, dining packages started at $36 for adults and $21 for kids.

 Your Home Base for the Food & Wine Festival